atc-project/atomic-threat-coverage/README.md

 6. Add Customers into `customers` directory (you can create new one using [template](customers/customer.yml.template))
 7. Add Response Actions into `response_actions` directory (you can create new one using [template](response_actions/respose_action.yml.template))
 8. Add Response Playbooks into `response_playbooks` directory (you can create new one using [template](response_playbooks/respose_playbook.yml.template))
-9. Configure your export settings and paths to analytics using `scripts/config.yml` (create it from `scripts/config.default.yml` and adjust settings)
+9. Configure your export settings and paths using `config.yml` (create it from `scripts/config.default.yml` and adjust settings)
 10. Execute `make` in root directory of the repository
 11. Provide login and password to Confluence node when script will ask for it

-If you want to partially regenerate/update analytics you can investigate `Makefile` options or `scripts/main.py` help.
+If you want to partially regenerate/update analytics you can investigate `Makefile` options or `main.py` help.

 ### Uploading ATC Analytics Dashboard